 - Start something new.
 If you make and sell wood signs, consider hosting parties where others can make them, too.
 Pick up my 15 Parties ebook at this link.

 - Set up popup shops throughout the year to raise awareness about your business.
 When you set a goal, think of how many you could attend for the year – one a month?
 One per quarter?
-Here’s some ideas.
+Here are ideas for popup shops.

 - Improve your work life balance by setting regular office hours and sticking to them.
-Read my commentary on this over here.
+Read my commentary on the importance of office hours.

 - Hire help in your craft business.
 From social media assistance to creating and packaging, take some of the burden off of you.